Complete Guide for Solar Power in Nova Scotia

 Connection Policy: Net Metering

-Nova Scotia scores in the middle of the provinces when it comes to utility-related factors.
+Nova Scotia scores on the high-end of the provinces when it comes to utility-related factors.

 Interconnection Policy